All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Insulin Resistance Improvements

-For menopausal women dealing with worsening insulin resistance, semaglutide at Ozempic doses has demonstrated robust improvements.
+For menopausal women dealing with worsening insulin resistance, semaglutide at Ozempic doses has demonstrated strong improvements.
 SUSTAIN trials showed reductions in HbA1c of 1.0% to 1.8%, along with significant decreases in fasting plasma glucose and fasting insulin .
 These improvements help address the metabolic dysfunction that accelerates during the menopausal transition.

 Cardiovascular Risk Reduction